Gad in the Bible

 Verse ConceptsFear Of Enemies

-And the prophet Gad said to David, Abide not in the hold; depart, and come into the land of Judah.
+And the prophet Gad said unto David, Abide not in the hold; depart, and get thee into the land of Judah.
 Then David departed, and came into the forest of Hareth.

 Verse ConceptsForestsNamed Prophets Of The Lord

-And they passed over Jordan, and pitched in Aroer, on the right side of the city that lieth in the midst of the river of Gad, and towards Jazer:
+And they passed over the Jordan, and encamped in Aroer, on the right side of the city that is in the midst of the ravine of Gad, and toward Jaazer.

-For when David had risen in the morning, the word of the LORD came to the prophet Gad, David's seer, saying,
+And when David arose in the morning, the word of Jehovah came to the prophet Gad, David's seer, saying,

 Verse ConceptsSeersWord Of GodNamed Prophets Of The Lord

-So Gad came to David, and told him, and said to him, Shall seven years of famine come upon thee in thy land? or wilt thou flee three months before thy enemies, while they pursue thee? or that there be three days' pestilence in thy land?
-Now consider, and see what answer I shall return to him that sent me.
+And Gad came to David, and told him, and said to him, Shall seven years of famine come to thee in thy land? or wilt thou flee three months before thine adversaries while they pursue thee? or shall there be three days' pestilence in thy land?
+Now be aware and consider what word I shall bring again to him that sent me.

 Verse ConceptsFugitivesThree DaysTwo To Four MonthsThree YearsFamine ComingFamine Will ComeGod Will Cause Defeat

-And David said to Gad, I am in a great strait: let us fall now into the hand of the LORD; for his mercies are great: and let me not fall into the hand of man.
+And David said to Gad, I am in a great strait: let us fall, I pray thee, into the hand of Jehovah; for his mercies are great; but let me not fall into the hand of man.

 Verse ConceptsMercifulnessRegretDanger From MenMercyMaking DecisionsDecision Making

-And Gad came that day to David, and said to him, Go up, rear an altar to the LORD in the threshing-floor of Araunah the Jebusite.
+And Gad came that day to David, and said to him, Go up, rear an altar to Jehovah in the threshing-floor of Araunah the Jebusite.

 Verse ConceptsCommemorationAltars To The LordBuilding Altars

-And David, according to the saying of Gad, went up as the LORD commanded.
+And David, according to the saying of Gad, went up as Jehovah had commanded.

 He conquered all the land of Gilead, including the territory of Gad, Reuben, and Manasseh, extending all the way from the Aroer in the Arnon Valley through Gilead to Bashan.